• Home

 After shooting into the air, the kidnappers, who were in military fatigues and face masks, whisked the farm owner away to an unknown destination.

-Prior to the attack, Reporters At Large learnt that Agboola was invited to the farm on a fateful day, after being told that his female pig had delivered 10 piglets.
+Before the attack, Reporters At Large learnt that Agboola was invited to the farm on a fateful day after being told that his female pig had delivered 10 piglets.

-With the passion he had for farming and love for the animals and birds he was rearing, Agboola quickly made his way to his farm at about 1:30 p.m.
-He was on the farm and visiting his workers at different places they were attached to when the gunmen barged in.
+With his passion for farming and love for the animals and birds he was rearing, Agboola quickly made his way to his farm at about 1:30 p.m.
+He was on the farm and visiting his workers at different places, they were attached to when the gunmen barged in.

-Dahiru, who claimed to be 35 years old, was one of the three Fulani farmhands employed by Agboola to take care of the animals, fish and birds he was breeding and was on the farm with others when their boss was abducted.
+Dahiru, who claimed to be 35 years old, was one of the three Fulani farmhands employed by Agboola to take care of the animals, fish, and birds he was breeding.
+He was on the farm with others when their boss was abducted.

-After the victim’s son called family members to intimate them of what had happened, they waited with bated breath, anxious to hear from the abductors, who they knew would demand a ransom.
+After the victim’s son informed his family members about the incident, they anxiously awaited a response from the abductors, who they suspected would demand a ransom.

 They were not disappointed, as they were called through the victim’s phone on December 29, 2020, demanding a ransom of N50 million for his release.

-Negotiations began between December 29 to 31, with pleas from family members that the ransom to be paid be reduced.
+Negotiations began between December 29 and 31, with pleas from family members that the ransom to be paid be reduced.

 Eventually, they raised N1.650 million and took it to the kidnappers at a point not far from the victim’s farm on December 31.

-Meanwhile, the family decided not to approach the police to take up the case, probably out of the fear of infuriating the kidnappers.
-But they informed the Department of State Services (DSS), it was learnt.
+Meanwhile, the family decided not to approach the police to investigate the case, probably out of fear of infuriating the kidnappers.
+However, they informed the Department of State Services (DSS), and it was learnt.

 Immediately, the former state Commissioner of Police, Joe Nwachukwu Enwonwu, directed the command’s Monitoring Team to start an investigation on the case.

-The team immediately swung to action by going to the scene of operation by the kidnappers, to start intelligence gathering.
+The team immediately swung to action by going to the operation scene by the kidnappers to start intelligence gathering.

-Information gathered by the operatives led to the questioning of the second suspect, Muhammadu, who disclosed that Dahiru had been away for three days since the ransom was paid, and had been present on the farm on the day of kidnap.
+Information gathered by the operatives led to the questioning of the second suspect, Muhammadu, who disclosed that Dahiru had been away for three days since the ransom was paid and had been present on the farm on the day of the kidnap.

-He was said to have gone away from the farm without informing anyone of his destination.
+He was said to have left the farm without informing anyone of his destination.

-Operatives of the team were also able to discover that one of the masterminds of the kidnap was Dahiru’s blood brother, simply called Hassan, who was once a farmhand in the same place, and had left the job, but was still paying visits frequently.
+Operatives of the team were also able to discover that one of the masterminds of the kidnapping was Dahiru’s blood brother, simply called Hassan, who was once a farmhand in the same place and had left the job but was still paying visits frequently.

-During the investigation, Dahiru opened up on his knowledge about the kidnap plan and said he got a share of N50,000 from the ransom.
+During the investigation, Dahiru opened up on his knowledge about the kidnapping plan and said he got a share of N50,000 from the ransom.

-He also named the other worker, Muhammadu, as being privy of the plan.
+He also named the other worker, Muhammadu, as being privy to the plan.

-A third suspect, Ibrahim Mamuda, was also arrested, as he was said to have been the one who went to Aba Odo community to collect the ransom from the victim’s brother, Olakunle Agboola.
-He was identified by the brother after his arrest.
+A third suspect, Ibrahim Mamuda, was also arrested, as he was said to have been the one who went to the Aba Odo community to collect the ransom from the victim’s brother, Olakunle Agboola.
+The brother identified him after his arrest.

 With the help of intelligence gathering, the police deduced that Oluwole must have been killed if he was not released after payment of ransom.